Complementary treatments

 It should not be forgotten that various anti-cancer drugs of proven efficacy used in mainstream medicine originate from plants.
 Herbal medicines have considerable appeal to some, stemming particularly from their being thought of as ‘natural’.

 Outside orthodox oncology, several herbal preparations have been claimed to have particular benefit for cancer patients.
 One example is iscador, a fermented mistletoe extract given by injection.
 It is claimed that it exerts its beneficial effects both by killing cancer cells and by beneficially altering the body’s immune system.
 Although there have been anecdotal claims of efficacy, there is no evidence to support this from properly conducted clinical trials.
-In a recent trial, patients receiving iscador fared less well than those not receiving it.
+Patients receiving iscador in one trial fared less well than those not receiving it.

-Another example is laetrile.
+Another example is laetrile, which has sometimes been described, incorrectly, as ‘vitamin B17’.
 The principal ingredient of this substance is amygdalin, found in apricot stones and almonds.
 It has been suggested that laetrile causes toxic hydrogen cyanide to be released selectively within cancer cells.
-There is no scientific justifi-cation for this hypothesis and unfortunately careful clinical study has again produced no evidence of efficacy.
-The herbal mixture Essiac has recently become popular, but again there is no objective evidence that it is effective.
+There is no scientific justification for this hypothesis and unfortunately careful clinical study has again produced no evidence of efficacy.
+Several cases of cyanide poisoning have been linked to laetrile therapy.
+The herbal mixture Essiac and shark cartilage both have their supporters, but again there is no consistent objective evidence that either is effective.

 There are more things in heaven and earth than are currently dreamed of by practitioners of mainstream medicine.
 However, it should not be forgotten that most of the progress that has been made in the fight against cancer has been as a result of critical scientific evaluation.